anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: It is with our passions, as it is with fire and water, they are good servants but bad masters.
+Quote: Change your thoughts and you change your world.

-By: Aesop
+By: Norman Vincent Peale